idvorkin/idvorkin.github.io/_d/genai-talk.md

 ### Annual Review - Evaluating your intern

+- Evaluating at design time
+- Evaluate at runtime
+- Handling a runtime failure
+- Human Review
+- Review with another model
+- Voting System

 ### Why the heck did your intern do that - Understandability

 ### Brain Surgery - Do I need to understand paramater count and neural networks